chinapedia/wikipedia.abstract.en/Page/Inca_Empire.md

 Origin

-Manqu_Qhapaqwan_Mama_Uqllu.gif]] The Inca people were a pastoral tribe in the Cusco area around the 12th century.
+]] The Inca people were a pastoral tribe in the Cusco area around the 12th century.
 Incan oral history tells an origin story of three caves.
 The center cave at Tampu T'uqu _(Tambo Tocco)_ was named Qhapaq T'uqu ("principal niche", also spelled _Capac Tocco_).
 The other caves were Maras T'uqu _(Maras Tocco)_ and Sutiq T'uqu _(Sutic Tocco)_.
 Four brothers and four sisters stepped out of the middle cave.
 They were: Ayar Manco, Ayar Cachi, Ayar Awqa _(Ayar Auca)_ and Ayar Uchu; and Mama Ocllo, Mama Raua, Mama Huaco and Mama Qura _(Mama Cora)_.
 Out of the side caves came the people who were to be the ancestors of all the Inca clans.

-Brooklyn_Museum_-_Manco_Capac,_First_Inca,_1_of_14_Portraits_of_Inca_Kings_-_overall.jpg, First Inca, 1 of 14 Portraits of Inca Kings, Probably mid-18th century.
+, First Inca, 1 of 14 Portraits of Inca Kings, Probably mid-18th century.
 Oil on canvas.
 Brooklyn Museum]]

 Ayar Manco carried a magic staff made of the finest gold.
 Where this staff landed, the people would live.
 They traveled for a long time.
 On the way, Ayar Cachi boasted about his strength and power.
 His siblings tricked him into returning to the cave to get a sacred llama.
 When he went into the cave, they trapped him inside to get rid of him.